nightwatchwalks/smart-contracts/README.md

 - Add NightWatch contract address to infura smart contract whitelist address.
 - Map gifs randomly using the contract deployment blockhash.
 - Update AWS lambda function configuration.
 - Update metadata-server configuration.
-Increase vCPU and memory.
-- Genereate the token data with nw-offchain-tools using the contract deployment blockhash as the random seed.
+- Generate the token data with nw-offchain-tools using the contract deployment blockhash as the random seed.
 - Use `NightWatch.fillTokenData` in 10 batches to upload the data on-chain.
 - Mint all tokens to the vault.
 - Use nw-offchain-tools/generate-all-token-images
+- Increase metadata server's vCPU and memory.
 - Resume metadata server.
 - Update metadata address.
 - Use `NightWatch.setMergePaused(false)` to start merge events.